Chevy Cobalt Years To Avoid

 • 2006 Chevy Cobalt

-These two models top the charts on car complaints, making them a definitive red flag.
+These two models top the charts for vehicle complaints, making them the worst years to avoid.

 📢Read also: Chevy Malibu Years To Avoid